wendykan/techparent/content/post/2022-01-17-switching-jobs.md

 Wow, I can't believe it's been over a year since I wrote a blog post.

 It's been a very eventful year last year (2021) - in both good and bad ways.
-Good thing is in the beginning of the year, I left my previous job after 6 years, switched to a different group with my company (a global giant, where different groups can feel like different companies), then I switched again at end of year.
+Good thing is in the beginning of the year, I left my previous job after 6 years, switched to a different group with company (where different groups can feel like different companies), then I switched again at end of year.
 The bad thing is, the year was very intense - I learned a lot but also struggled a lot mentally with work.

 ## Why I switched